LCOGT/photonranch-status/README.md

 ```

 This will automatically create the files with sample data used to seed the local tables.
 You can specify which tables
-you want to be copied by adding the stage name to this script, e.g. `$ source copy_dynamodb_data dev`
+you want to be copied by adding the stage name to this script, e.g. `$ source copy_dynamodb_data.sh dev`
 would copy data from the tables running in dev rather than prod.

 Finally, we're ready to run the local API: